danfuzz/samizdat/doc/language-guide/02-data.md

   names](http://www.w3.org/TR/xml-entity-names/bycodes.html) for a full list of names.

+There are two additional backslash escapes, neither of which cause any characters to be included in the result:

-There is one additional backslash escape: A backslash that is at the end of a line, or only followed by spaces at the end of the line, causes the immediately-subsequent newline to be ignored.
+* A backslash that is at the end of a line, or only followed by spaces at the end of the line, causes the immediately-subsequent newline to be ignored.
 That is, this allows one to continue a string constant across lines without introducing newlines.

+* The sequence `\/` is ignored entirely, and causes no other effect.
+Its point is to mark the end of ignored spaces at the beginning of a line.
+  It is valid to use `\/` in front of every line's main content, or *just* in front of lines that need it, depending on visual appeal and personal taste.

 ```
 ""                            # the empty string